 Deaf Action Group

-The Deaf Action Group meet weekly on Thursdays.
+The Deaf Action Group (DAG) meet weekly on Thursdays.

-The Luncheon Club is still popular among some DAG members who attend every Thursday at the Deaf Centre.
-We enjoy a delicious meal cooked by Janet Heal and her team, especially having a chat to catch up on the news and having a laugh with friends.
+The Luncheon Club is still popular among some DAG members who attend every Thursday at the Deaf Centre especially to have a chat, catch up on the news and have a laugh with friends. £5 for a 3 course meal.
+We open at 10:30am till 2:20pm; lunch served at 12 noon.

 The wall hanging of the wheat crops is now finished.
 The work is all hand-sewn - what a wonderful achievement to have made this for our first large project!